Acanthus cultivation

 acanthus photo

-Acanthus photo, at the end of winter, general bearing of the plant.
+Acanthus photo, at the end of winter, general size of the plant

 Acanthus is usually a spectacular plant that is planted outdoors, next to the walls to decorate them, or somewhere in the garden where it offers enough space.
 Acanthus is a large foliage plant that can cover a large amount of ground.